armlesswunder/random_flutter/README.md

 An image rendered on the app.
 Long press to zoom in on the image If the image is from a json item, the image may have properties denounced by the image_properties attribute.
 Image properties mostly control how large the image is

+Images can be stored in the filesystem in the assets folder.

+Images can also be a url to an image hosted somewhere on the web

 Example:

 Images in an image list that have properties: